 8. How many years can I keep recordings for?

 Yes.
-Red Box recorders meet the requirements of the Payment Card Industry Data Security Standards (PCI DSS).
-This means sensitive financial information is protected and can only be accessed by those who need the information for business purposes.
+Recording solutions other than Recordari meet the requirements of the Payment Card Industry Data Security Standards (PCI DSS).
+This means recorders can be configured to not record sensitive financial information.

 Certainly.
+We can supply recording solutions that allow you to setup groups.
 You can assign telephone extensions to a specific group and restrict staff access to that group.
 You could have a salesperson who can only access sales department recordings.
 You can even restrict a staff member so they can only listen to recordings for their own telephone.

 You want 2 recorders running in parallel.
 You could run these at the same location or have one recorder running at a separate disaster recovery site.
 You can have a primary recorder which stores and archives all recordings and a secondary recorder that just keeps 2 hours of recordings.
 The secondary recorder will take over recording and archiving in the event of a primary recorder failure.
 Another option is to have both recorders constantly recording and archiving so everything is duplicated.

-For further resilience Red Box can send recordings to a remote network storage location.
-Recordings can also be archived to Blu-ray (BD RE) or DVD-RAM discs for offsite storage.
+For further resilience you can send recordings to a remote network storage location.
+Recordings can also be archived to Blu-ray (BD RE) discs for offsite storage.

 - Microphones.
 In a control room or meeting room you might want to record everything that is discussed.
-You can setup microphones in the room to be recorded by a Red Box Recorder.
+You can setup microphones in the room to be recorded by some recording solutions.
 This is known as ambient recording.

 - Computer screens.
 When an operator is on a call you might like to see what they are viewing on their PC at the same time.
 With synchronised screen and voice recording you can ensure business applications are being used correctly and identify areas for improvement.